brunofacca/rails-development-environment/README.md

-# Bruno's Rails Development Environment
+# Zen Rails Development Environment

 ## Summary
 Development environment for Ruby on Rails based on Vagrant,